Crispy Amish Onion Fritters

 How long does Crispy Amish Onion Fritters last in the fridge?

 Store in an airtight container in the refrigerator for 3 to 4 days per USDA food safety guidelines.
-Freezing is not recommended for these fritters, as the texture may not hold up well after thawing.
+Freezing is not recommended, as the texture may not hold up well after thawing.
 To reheat, place them in a 350°F (175°C) oven or toaster oven for 8–10 minutes to restore their crispiness.

 Can I substitute milk in this recipe?

-In my experience, you can substitute milk with other liquids, though it may alter the texture slightly.
-Buttermilk can add a pleasant tang and tender crumb.
-For a dairy-free option, unsweetened plant-based milks like almond or soy can work, but consider how their flavor might interact with the onions.
+In my experience, you can substitute milk with other liquids.
+Buttermilk adds a pleasant tang and tender crumb to the fritters.
+For a dairy-free option, unsweetened plant-based milks like almond or soy can work, but consider how their flavor might interact with the onions, potentially altering the overall taste.

 What goes well with Crispy Amish Onion Fritters?